-There are mainly three types – mechanical, hydraulic & pneumatic assisted Drum Brakes.
+There are mainly three types – mechanical, hydraulic & pneumatic assisted brakes.

 In the mechanical system such as in two-wheeler & auto rickshaw, the brake shoes are actuated by a cam, which is attached to the brake linkage & pedal.
 When you press the brake pedal, the cam turns.
 Thus, it causes the brake shoes to expand outwards and rub against the drum.

 The friction between the brake linings and the drum causes the drum to stop rotating; thereby stopping the wheel.
 When you release the brake pedal, the retracting springs bring the brake shoes back to their original position.
 This results in a gap between them and the drum and to again spin it freely.